Indian Navy: Early maritime history

-During 5–10 AD, the Kalinga Empire conquered Western Java, Sumatra and Malaya.
-The Andaman and Nicobar Islands served as an important halt point for trade ships en route to these nations and as well as China.
+Middle Ages

+Medieval Empires in the Indian subcontinent further developed their naval forces.
 During 844–848 AD the daily revenue from these nations was expected to be around 200 maunds (8 t) of gold.
-During 984–1042 AD, under the reign of Raja Raja Chola I, Rajendra Chola I and Kulothunga Chola I, the naval expedition by Chola dynasty captured lands of Burma, Sumatra, Sri Lanka, and Malaya, and simultaneously repressing pirate activities by Sumatran warlords.
+During 984–1042 AD, under the reign of Raja Raja Chola I, Rajendra Chola I and Kulothunga Chola I, a naval expedition by the Chola dynasty captured parts of Burma, Sumatra, Sri Lanka, and Malaya, and simultaneously repressed pirate activities by Sumatran warlords.

-During 14th and 15th centuries, Indian shipbuilding skills and their maritime ability was sophisticated enough to produce ships with a capacity to carry over hundred men.
-Ships also had compartments included in their design, so that even if one compartment was damaged, the ship would remain afloat.
-These features of ships were developed by Indians even before Europeans were aware of the idea.
+During the 14th and 15th centuries, Indian shipbuilding and maritime abilities skill set exceeded European capabilities at the time.
+Their ships could carry over a hundred crew and were compartmentalized to limit the effect of damage keeping the ship afloat.

+Decline

-However, by the end of thirteenth century Indian naval power had started to decline, and had reached its low by the time the Portuguese entered India.
-Soon after they set foot in India, the Portuguese started to hunt down all Asian vessels not permitting their trade.
+By the end of 15th century Indian naval power had started to decline, and had reached its low by the time the Portuguese entered India.
+Soon after they set foot in India, the Portuguese started to seize all Asian vessels not permitting their trade.
 Amidst this, in 1529, a naval war at Bombay Harbour resulted in the surrender of Thane, Karanja, and Bandora.
-By 1534, the Portuguese took complete control over the Bombay Harbour.
+By 1534, the Portuguese took complete control over Bombay Harbour.
 The Zamorin of Calicut challenged the Portuguese trade when Vasco da Gama refused to pay the customs levy as per the trade agreement.
 This resulted in two major naval wars, the first one—Battle of Cochin, was fought in 1504, and the second engagement happened four years later off Diu.
-Both these wars, exposed the weakness of Indian maritime power and simultaneously helped the Portuguese to gain mastery over the Indian waters.
+Both these wars exposed the weakness of Indian maritime power and simultaneously helped the Portuguese to gain mastery over the Indian waters.
+However, in 1526 the Zamorin launched the siege of Calicut on the Portuguese forts in Calicut, successfully eliminating Portuguese influence in the city.

+Later revival

+By the later seventeenth century Indian naval power revived.
+The Mughal Empire maintained a significant naval fleet although it was the weakest branch of the military.